Getting Started#

 To view the data in the table, use the following command:

-$ td table sample --collection tutorial --name persons
+$ td table sample --coll tutorial --name persons

 Transformers modify tables inside the Tabsdata server.
 They can read from one or more Tabsdata tables, transform the data, and write to new Tabsdata tables.